Superphysics Superphysics

 by Rene Descartes Icon

-If it were possible to cut the eye in half without the liquors with which it is filled flowing out, or any of its parts changing place, and the plane of the section passing precisely through the middle of the pupil, it would appear as it is represented in this figure[13].
+If we cut the eye in half without its liquors flowing out, or any of its parts changing place, it would appear below:

-DEF is another thinner skin, which is stretched like a tapestry inside the previous one.
+DEF is another thinner skin, stretched like a tapestry inside the previous one.

-for if you make him gaze fixedly at a near object, you will see that his eyeball will become a little smaller than if you make him gaze at a more distant one, which is not more enlightened; and again, that even though he is always looking at the same object, he will have it much smaller, being in a very bright room, than if by closing most of the windows we make it very dark;
+Even though he is always looking at the same object, he will have it much smaller, being in a very bright room, than if by closing most of the windows we make it very dark.

 Finally, that living on the same day and looking at the same object, if he tries to distinguish its smallest parts, his pupil will be smaller than if he only considers it whole and without attention.